ctrl-z-9000-times/npc_maker/docs/environments.md

 # The Environment Interface #

-This chapter describes the interface between evolution programs and environments.
+This chapter describes the interface between evolution programs and environment programs.
-The NPC Maker is capable of interacting with almost any simulated environment.
 The word "**environment**" refers to a self contained simulated world and everything in it, including all of the living bodies and their control systems.
 The NPC Maker defines a standard interface for interacting with arbitrary environments.
-Users are encouraged to add their own environments.

 Environments always execute in a different computer process than the main program of the NPC Maker framework, which is referred to as